iffybooks/steganography-for-everyone/README.md

 # You should be able to communicate securely when you want to.
 There are currently plenty of good options for encrypted messaging ... but the future of the internet is unknown.

 If you don't want other people to read a message you're sending to a friend, you can use **cryptography** to scramble it up so that no one else can read it.
-If an adversary is monitoring your communications, however, they'll definitely be able to see that you're sending/receiving messages that look scrambled.
+If someone is monitoring your communications, however, they'll definitely be able to see that you're sending/receiving messages that look scrambled.
 That means it's possible to build networks and services that detect encrypted messages and block them.

 If you don't think an encryption ban is a realistic possibility, check out what's happening in the UK:
 [https://www.reuters.com/world/uk/uks-online-safety-bill-passed-by-parliament-2023-09-19/](https://www.reuters.com/world/uk/uks-online-safety-bill-passed-by-parliament-2023-09-19/)

 If you don't want your adversary to see your scrambled message and get wise to what you're doing, you can use **steganography** to conceal your secret message inside a message that looks innocuous.